wazuh/wazuh-documentation/source/deployment-options/docker/container-usage.rst

 Access to services and containers
 ---------------------------------

 #.
-You may access the Kibana UI at the Docker host's IP address, for example: ``https://localhost``, if you are in the Docker host.
+You may access the Kibana UI at the Docker host's IP address, for example, ``https://localhost``, if you are in the Docker host.

    .. note::
      In case you use a self-signed certificate, your browser will warn that it cannot verify its authenticity.

 #.
 Agents may be enrolled by following the standard enrollment process and using the Docker host address as the manager address.
-For more information see: :ref:`Wazuh agent enrollment <agent_enrollment>`
+For more information, see :ref:`Wazuh agent enrollment <agent_enrollment>`.

 #.
 You can list the containers you have created by executing ``docker-compose ps`` in the directory that contains the ``docker-compose.yml`` file: